It was supposed to be easy. I’d been training for years: drills, sparring, conditioning. He’d just started. This would be a light match.

 But a glancing blow hit like a hammer to my ribs.
 My knees buckled.
 I couldn’t move.
 My friends stopped the match before it’d barely begun.
 My face burned, but not from the pain.

 It’s one thing to lose.
 It’s another to lose to someone who shouldn’t beat you.
-At sixteen, I believed effort guaranteed results.
-But the equation broke that day.
+At sixteen, I believed that effort guaranteed results.
+But not that day.

-“You need skill and luck in a fight,” my sensei taught me later.
+“You need skill and luck in a fight,” my sensei told me later.
 “The more you have of one, the less you need of the other.”
-At the time, I thought he was talking about fighting.
-Now I understand he was talking about living.
+He was talking about fighting, but over time, I realised how much it applied everywhere else.

-Some people become cruel, believing that failure proves weakness.
-Others become bitter, convinced that effort is a lie.
-A few find something deeper: they marry striving with kindness1.
-They learn to decouple failure from blame and success from superiority, because success is not always proof, and failure is not always fault.
+But a few find something else: they marry striving with kindness1.
+They decouple blame from failure and superiority from success, because success is not always proof of merit, and failure is not always a personal fault.
+There is skill and there is luck.

-I used to think the loss was my failure.
-Now I see it was my teacher.
-When I could breathe again, I stood, bowed to my opponent and walked off the mat.
+I used to think that lost match was my failure.
+Now I see it was a teacher.
+When I could breathe again, I stood and walked off the mat.
 The next day, I went back to training.